kyokley/bitcoin_failsafe/README.md

 "encrypted_shard" contains the encrypted version of the shard using "passphrase" as the key.
 Encryption is done using cryptography's Fernet symmetric key encryption. ![Implementation](https://cryptography.io/en/latest/fernet/#implementation)

-Since the shard contains sensitive information that could potentially compromise your account and everyone else's it is important to keep it safe.
-Because it is encrypted, it should be okay to store it on a machine that is connected to the internet. **However, this assumes the passphrase is not stored in the same location.** Because the passphrase consists of 8 english words, it can easily be written down on paper and stored in a safe.
+Keeping the shard and passphrase info on an air-gapped machine is smart.
+The downside is that if something happens to that machine, the shard info will be lost forever.
+Alternatively, because the shard is encrypted, it should be okay to store it on a machine that is connected to the internet (or multiple machines). **However, this assumes the passphrase is not stored in the same location.** Because the passphrase consists of 8 english words, it can easily be written down on paper and stored securely offline somewhere (like in a safe).

+Regardless of the storage method, remember that if a malicious actor can compromise enough shards, they will be able to access ALL accounts.

 ### Recovery
 Let's assume Bob has lost his private key.
 With the help of Alice and Carol, he can get it back.
 Running failsafe with the -r or --recover flag starts recovery in interactive mode.